elladesign/groceries-portfolio/README.md

 The app concept helps a household set a grocery budget, use pantry items first, generate practical meal plans, and prepare a grocery cart handoff for checkout with a supported grocery provider.

-This public repository is intentionally a **portfolio and product documentation repo**, not the private application source code.
-It focuses on the product strategy, architecture, usability lessons, technical tradeoffs, and next build steps.

 ![MealCart product screens](./assets/screenshots/overview.png)

 ## Problem